Jordan-Prescott/odins-spear/docs/docs/methods/registration/README.md

----
-description: All things registration.
----

-# 🟢 Registration
+# Registration

+All things Registrations